 Students using VA education benefits must provide all transcripts and records of previous education and training to the College for evaluation of applicable credit towards Spartan program enrollment prior to enrollment or within the first term with approval by the Dean.
 Upon completion of the evaluation, the student will be notified of eligible transfer and/or advanced standing credit(s).
 Eligible applicable course credit(s) will not be submitted to the VA for attendance, tuition and/or fee certification.
 A copy of all transcript(s), education and training records with evaluation outcome(s) will be maintained in the veteran student's file.
-Failure to provide all transcripts, education and training records for evaluation of attendance, tuition and/or fees to the VA until such time these documents are on file.
-Tuition and program length will be reduced according to Spartan's Transfer of Credits and Advanced Standing Credit policy.
+Failure to provide all transcripts, education and training records for evaluation in a timely manner will delay certification of attendance, tuition and/or fees to the VA until such time these documents are on file.
+Program length will be reduced according to Spartan's Transfer of Credits and Advanced Standing Credit policy.
+The student's account balance is reduced accordingly through a credit to the student's account.